tidbyt/community/apps/f1results/README.md

 ![](f1_results_next.gif)

-Credit to @AmillionAir and @jvivona for the idea and providing a very handy API
+Credit to @AmillionAir for the idea and a special shoutout to @jvivona for providing a hosting for an alternate API